Resources & Frequently Asked Questions

 What if only a few people arrive?

 It’s okay!
 No matter how many people show up, you can have a quality Common Ground conversation.
 Stay flexible, listen to your guests, and enjoy your event.
-But, if you are worried about the number of people you have signed up leading up to June 24, let us know!
+But, if you are worried about the number of people you have signed up leading up to the day of the event, let us know!